How to make a financial planning for your business?

 • I felt stupid for not making one.
 I seemed that all the other business owners I spoke to did make a financial planning.

-The biggest mistake many entrepreneurs make
+The biggest mistake many entrepreneurs make for financial planning for business

 They outsource their finances, which is totally fine.
 But this is also the reason why, often, they have no clue how they are doing financially.